EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 enable_mathjax: true
 ---

+> Exercise 0.1 [🟉] We often use phrases like “some languages have property X.” For each such phrase, find one or more
+> languages that have the property and one or more languages that do not have the property.
+Feel free to ferret out this
+> information from any descriptive book on programming languages (say Scott (2005), Sebesta (2007), or Pratt & Zelkowitz
+> (2001)).

+*Skipped for now.*

 > Exercise 1.1 [🟉] Write inductive definitions of the following sets.
 Write each definition in all three styles
 > (top-down, bottom-up, and rules of inference).
 Using your rules, show the derivation of some sample elements of each
 > set.